JessJ310/APS-portfolio.github.io/product-ranking.md

 # Product ranking
 <b>Market Benefit:</b>
 - Effective product ranking ensures that users see the most relevant products first, based on their preferences, past purchases, and browsing history.
-Tailored rankings based on user behavior improve engagement and satisfaction by presenting items that align with individual tastes and needs.
-- Products ranked higher are more likely to attract user attention and drive purchases, especially if they align with trending or high-demand items.
+- Products ranked higher are more likely to attract user attention and purchases, especially if they align with trending or high-demand items.
-- Promoting higher-ranking products or items with better profit margins can contribute to overall revenue growth and profitability.
+- Promoting higher-ranking products with better profit margins can contribute to overall revenue growth and profitability.

 ### Implementation: <br>